-This list contains books that more directly address ethnic diversity.
+This list contains picture books that more directly address ethnic diversity.

 These books are helpful in opening up conversations about the dignity of all people and the beauty of God’s multifaceted creation.

 This book celebrates our God-given diversity.
 It covers the scope of the gospel story and shows how God’s plan involves saving all people through Jesus.
 It also includes information about inventors.
 The illustrations are expressive and engaging.

 This book contains pictures representing children with different skin colors.
 It is playful and affirming.